bookofproofs/bookofproofs.github.io/_sources/history/19th-century/brusotti.md

 **Luigi Brusotti ** was an Italian mathematician whose most important work was in the study of curves and surfaces in real space.

 ### Mathematical Profile (Excerpt):
-* Ferdinando Brusotti, born in Rosasco on 5 November 1839, studied engineering at Turin to please his family although he had wanted to study physics.
-* Ferdinando and Camilla Brusotti were married in 1874 and had two children, Marina born in 1875 and Luigi, the subject of this biography, born in 1877.
-* Ferdinando, Luigi's father, retired in 1895 and died on 29 December 1899.
 * Felice Casorati was professor of mathematics at Pavia when Luigi Brusotti was born and continued until his death in 1890.
 * At the 'Ugo Foscolo' high school in Pavia Brusotti was taught mathematics by Pilo Predella and Luigi Berzolari.
 * It specialised in a classical education and indeed Brusotti proved an exceptional student of classical studies.